 Adding an emergency fund line item to your budget will give you peace of mind now AND in the future.
 Although the expense might make your paycheck budget a little tighter, knowing that you have funds available in case of an emergency is worth it.

 If you are working on getting out of debt, you should begin by trying to save $1,000 in your emergency fund.
-As your budget frees up, most experts advise an emergency fund of between 3-6 months of living expenses.
+As your budget frees up, most experts advise an emergency fund of 3-6 months of living expenses.

 You can read more about how to build up an emergency fund here.